Marc Murphy (footballer): AFL career

+Carlton

 2006–2007: Beginnings

 Murphy made his AFL debut in round 1 of the 2006 season against Melbourne at the Telstra Dome.
 17 disposals, 11 kicks and 6 handballs – highlighted by his first career goal – earned him an NAB AFL Rising Star award nomination.
 Murphy impressed pundits in his first season, and he was an early favourite for the Rising Star award.
 However, he sustained a season-ending shoulder injury in round 13 against the Brisbane Lions, which effectively ended any chance he had of winning it.
 Despite playing only twelve full games, Murphy led Carlton in assists for the season.
 He won Carlton's Best First Year Player award, and was voted by his peers as the AFL Players Association's Best First Year Player.

 Murphy was elevated to the eight-man leadership group for the 2007 season.
 In early 2007, he replicated his good form of 2006, amassing 30 disposals against eventual premiers Geelong in round 2.
 However, an injury to prime midfielder Nick Stevens after round 3 saw Murphy attract the opposition's best taggers in most games.
 While his form remained solid, he finished outside the top 10 in the club's John Nicholls Medal.